-This guide covers three Kirishima-area family stays at different styles, plus how to combine the stay with the shrine and Ebino Plateau.
+This guide covers three Kirishima-area family stays across different styles and budgets, plus how to pair the stay with the shrine and Ebino Plateau.

 Why Kirishima works for families

-Compared to Ibusuki (south coast, sand baths) Kirishima offers cooler weather year-round, more forest walks, and arguably better mineral content in the onsen water.
-With kids, it’s a great alternative if your toddler doesn’t like sand or if you’re visiting in midsummer when Ibusuki is too hot.
+It’s a great choice if your toddler doesn’t like sand, or if you’re visiting in midsummer when Ibusuki feels too hot.

 - Drive time: Kagoshima city 90min / Kagoshima airport 30min / Miyazaki city 90min